Characters: Pokémon - XY

 Serena and her Pokémon

 A girl who lives with her mother in the Kalos region.
 After seeing Ash's face on a news report, she's certain that he's the same boy she met when she was younger.
-Serena joins Ash on his quest despite not knowing to what end, though she is hopeful that staying with her newfound friends will help her figure it out.
+Serena joins Ash on his quest despite not knowing to what end, though she eventually decided that her dream was to become a Pokémon Performer.

 - Borrowed Catch Phrase: While teaching Ash how to ride a Rhyhorn, Serena surprises herself when she habitually uses her mother's "Go for broke" motto.

 - Break the Cutie: Downplayed.
 She breaks down into tears in front of her Pokémon the next day, early in the morning at a boardwalk, after losing the first round in her first Pokémon Showcase earlier in the episode.
 Fennekin and Pancham also held tears over their distraught Trainer and attempted to comfort her.
 However, she was crying because she was grateful for the opportunity to start her dream as a Performer despite the loss and renewed her resolve to become Kalos Queen with a change in style and wardrobe.

 - The Chick: For the Five-Man Band of the XY series.

 - Childhood Friends: Knew Ash years ago when they were younger and went to a Pokémon Summer Camp together.

 - Clingy Jealous Girl: Invoked when Miette of XY26 asks Ash if he has a bride to see if Serena would have this reaction.
 Serena expresses slight annoyance.
 At the end of the episode, Miette also "threatens" to take Ash away next time if Serena hasn't made her move by then.
 Serena blushes furiously in response, but nothing more.